nerskllc/strata/open-source.md

 ![Tech Quests Card](projects.jpg)
 <a name="readme-top"></a>

-# Process flow for Contributors 🚀
+# The evolution of Open Source Software 🚀

+Today open source is being developed in almost every industry from fintech to eccommerce to edtech to cyber security, further indicating that it is really a robust time to get involved in involved in the open source community.

 We're excited that you want to contribute to the open-source projects hosted on the Genus Software Platform.
-This README will guide you through the process of getting started as a contributor.
+This documentaion will guide you through the process of getting started as a contributor.

 ### How to Contribute 🤝